MahmodMahdi/MyEcommerce/README.md

-# 🛒 MyEcommerce - Scalable N-Tier E-Commerce Solution
+# 🛒 MyEcommerce - Enterprise N-Tier ASP.NET Core Solution

-This project is a high-performance, secure, and scalable e-commerce platform built using **ASP.NET Core MVC**.
-It demonstrates professional software engineering practices, including **Clean Architecture**, **Generic Repository Pattern**, and **Unit of Work**.
+MyEcommerce is a high-performance, secure, and scalable e-commerce platform built using **ASP.NET Core MVC**.
+This project is not just a simple CRUD application; it is a feature-rich system designed to handle the complexities of real-world online trading, focusing on **Transactional Integrity**, **Stock Security**, and **Scalability**.

 ---